-There is no one-size-fits-all approach to SEA.
-In all circumstances an SEA will need to be carefully though through and designed according to a range of possible background factors:
+In all circumstances, the timeline of an SEA will need to be carefully thought through and designed according to a range of possible background factors:

-- The particular focus of the SEA, e.g., whether a PPP or other instrument such as a strategy, or a spatially extensive development such as a large regional infrastructure initiative, or a cross-border initiative such as a proposed railway, pipeline or trans-national protected area.
-In some circumstances, there may be a complex, larger scale environmental challenge that does not fit into existing/proposed PPPs a common situation in lower- and middle-income countries that lack a strong tradition of strategic planning.
-In such cases, an SEA may be commissioned to feed into a decision-making framework developed on a case-by-case basis. - The PPP preparation and decision making process (key steps, who involved, timescales etc) as this will dictate the SEA design. - Key factors influencing the SEA like a) geographic and/or jurisdictional scope, b) existing data, c) timeframe for rolling out renewable energy to meet a country's climate targets; - The context, including geographical factors that may limit access (e.g., in particular seasons), or requirements to gather new data including seasonal or multi-year data; - The availability of existing information and any gaps which may require additional time and cost to address;
+- The particular focus of the SEA, e.g., whether a PPP or other instrument such as a strategy, or a spatially extensive development such as a large regional infrastructure initiative, or a cross-border initiative such as a proposed railway, pipeline, or trans-national protected area.
+In some circumstances, there may be a complex, larger scale environmental challenge that does not fit into existing/proposed PPPs (e.g. climate change) - a common situation in lower- and middle-income countries that lack a strong tradition of strategic planning.
+In such cases, an SEA may be commissioned to feed into a decision-making framework developed on a case-by-case basis; - The PPP preparation and decision-making process (key steps, who involved, timescales, etc.) as this will dictate the SEA design;

+- Key factors influencing the SEA like a) geographic and/or jurisdictional scope, b) existing data, c) timeframe for rolling out renewable energy to meet a country's climate targets; - The context, including geographical factors that may limit access (e.g., in particular seasons), or requirements to gather new data including seasonal or multi-year data; - The availability of existing information and any gaps which may require additional time and cost to address; - The capacity of the requesting institution sometimes this can prolong the process until there is internal understanding of the role and modalities of SEA and consensus is reached on the aims and requirements of the SEA; - Available time and budget (it is important to understand that time and budget constraints imposed on an SEA will limit what can be done and its utility), and - Political and security considerations.